markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Now we have a `nav` element where the links grow and shrink with the screen size, but as we can see, they get a little too small when the screen narrows.
 This is something we'll circle back on and fix in a later lesson.

-> IMPORTANT: Absolute vs. Relative CSS Lengths
+> IMPORTANT: Absolute vs. Relative CSS Values
 >
 > The CSS language has a built in understanding of different units of measurement so it can interpret and display proper length values on the page.
 In the early days of CSS, these units of measurement closely resembled real life units of measurement like centimeter, millimeter, and even inch.
 >